nasa/progpy/docs/_sources/prog_models_guide.rst

 * :download:`examples.noise <../../progpy/examples/noise.py>`
     .. automodule:: noise

-:term:`Future Loading <future load>`
+Future Loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Future loading is an essential part of prediction and simulation.
+:term:`Future Loading <future load>` is an essential part of prediction and simulation.
 In order to simulate forward in time, you must have an estimate of how the system will be used (i.e., loaded) during the window of time that the system is simulated.
 Future load is essentially expected :ref:`Inputs` at future times.

 Future loading is provided by the user either using the predifined loading classes in `progpy.loading`, or as a function of time and optional state.
 For example: